Humanising Autonomy pulls in $5M to help self-driving cars keep an eye on pedestrians – TechCrunch

 The company credits the robustness of its models to two main things.
 First, the variety of its data sources.

-“Since day one collected data from any type of source — CCTV cameras, dash cams of all resolutions, but also autonomous vehicle sensors,” said co-founder and CEO Maya Pindeus.
+“Since day one we collected data from any type of source — CCTV cameras, dash cams of all resolutions, but also autonomous vehicle sensors,” said co-founder and CEO Maya Pindeus.
 “We’ve also built data partnerships and collaborated with different institutions, so we’ve been able to build a robust data set across different cities with different camera types, different resolutions and so on.
 That’s really benefited the system, so it works in nighttime, rainy Michigan situations, etc.”

 Notably their models rely only on RGB data, forgoing any depth information that might come from lidar, another common sensor type.
 But Pindeus said that type of data isn’t by any means incompatible, it just isn’t as plentiful or relevant as real-world, visual-light footage.

-In particular HA was careful to acquire and analyze footage of accidents, since these are especially informative cases of failure of AVs or human drivers to read pedestrian intentions, or vice versa.
+In particular, HA was careful to acquire and analyze footage of accidents, because these are especially informative cases of failure of AVs or human drivers to read pedestrian intentions, or vice versa.

 The second advantage Pindeus claimed is the modular nature of the models the company has created.
 There isn’t one single “what is that pedestrian doing” model, but a set of them that can be individually selected and tuned according to the autonomous agent’s or hardware’s needs.